seblu/installsystems/doc/is.1.rst

     setup/
         The scripts with logical steps of the install are in this directory.

+    lib/
+        Python modules which are embeded in image.

     payload/
         This directory embeds one or more payloads (typically rootfs) for the image.